mgurdal/dorm_abandoned/README.md

 # scientific_orm
-    An Sqllite3 ORM with some statistics ultilities and machine learning futures
+    An Sqllite3 ORM with some statistics ultilities and machine learning features

 ## Create Models
 ```python